Our Founder: Dr. Lester R. Sauvage

 Thousands of surgeries and more than two decades later, The Hope continues to conduct pioneering cardiovascular research.
 Dr. Sauvage retired from surgery in 1991, and continued as Medical Director Emeritus of The Hope until his passing in 2015.

-He still spreads heart-healthy messages to people worldwide through his three books: The Open Heart, You Can Beat Heart Disease and The Better Life Diet.
+He still spreads heart-healthy messages to people worldwide through his five books: Open Your Heart to the Magic of Love; Opening Hearts: A Cardiovascular Surgeon Reflects on Faith, Healing, Love and the Meaning of Life; The Open Heart; You Can Beat Heart Disease and The Better Life Diet.
 Most of Dr. Sauvage's articles are available on PubMed.